-In applications, signal processing consists of several steps and depends on what form of information shall be used.
-The basic step is always to take a measurement with some kind of sensing equipment.
+In applications, signal processing consists of several steps and depends on what information is used.
+The basic step is always to measure with some sensing equipment.
 Using mechanics only, such a signal can already be used to take action on the process.
-This was the standard approach in the first industrial revolution, e.g. via the steam engine governor, see again Chapter 1.
-The mechanical signal can also be transduced, i.e. pushed into an electric form.
-This allows for monitoring processes as in the second industrial revolution.
-Third step is to apply a converter and shift the signal into digital form, which already allows to apply logic units to it (third industrial revolution).
+This was the standard approach in the first industrial revolution, e.g., via the steam engine governor; see again Chapter 1.
+The mechanical signal can also be transduced, i.e., pushed into an electric form.
+This allows for monitoring processes, as in the second industrial revolution.
+The third step is to apply a converter and shift the signal into digital form, which already allows to apply logic units to it (third industrial revolution).
 Last, coding reveals state information, which can be included in higher computing tasks.
 The following Table 4.1 captures these steps.